constellation-daq/Constellation/cxx/satellites/Mattermost/README.md

 ## Description

 This satellite listens to log messages sent by other satellites and sends them to a Mattermost channel.
-Additionally, log messages are sent when a run is started, stopped or interrupted.
-Log messages with a log level of `WARNING` or `CRITICAL` are prefixed with `@channel` to notify all users in the channel.
+The name of the sender will be used as username in Mattermost.
+Log messages with a log level of `WARNING` are marked as `important` and log messages with a log level of `CRITICAL` are marked as urgent.
+In both cases the log messages are prefixed with `@channel` to notify all users in the channel.
+In addition to logging from other satellites, messages are sent when a run is started, stopped or interrupted.

 ## Building